spotify/Mobius.swift/README.md

 | 🛠 Xcode    | 10.1+       |
 | 🐦 Language | Swift 4.2  |

-## Usage in your project
+## Usage in Your Project
 Pull in Mobius.swift as a dependency.
 Either as a submodule or using [Carthage](https://github.com/Carthage/Carthage).

 Build the project and link with the frameworks.

-## Mobius in action - Building a Counter
+## Mobius in Action - Building a Counter

 The goal of Mobius is to give you better control over your application state.
-You can think of your state as a snapshot of all the current values of the variables in your application.In Mobius, we take encapsulate all of the state in a data-structure which we call the *Model*.
+You can think of your state as a snapshot of all the current values of the variables in your application.
+In Mobius, we take encapsulate all of the state in a data-structure which we call the *Model*.

 The *Model* can be represented by whatever type you like.
 Since we're building a counter, we'll be able to encapsulate all of our state in an `Int`: